 46 Tips for Managing Absence

-Managing employee absence can be difficult if you have not installed a clear absence management strategy in your workplace.
+Managing employee absence can be difficult if you have not established a clear absence management strategy in your workplace.

-We asked for your advice on how to answer this question and we seem to have hit a bit of a raw nerve!
-Here are 50 tips for employee absence management that you have provided.
+We asked for your advice on this question, and it seems to have hit a bit of a raw nerve!

 Having a clear attendance policy that is communicated to all staff is key; employees need to understand what is expected of them and what is considered to be acceptable.